mrciolino/wiki-backup/timeline.md

 - Breezy-E starts tearing pages out of some books, and using them to roll joints.
 Sharing with Os.
 - The party encounters two tarasques fighting in a cave.
 A robotic tarasque and another one.
 They begin fighting the tarasque and intending to capture the robotic one, Bazzdos yells at the party not to kill his new robot pet.
 - Spoops uses his Ring of Magnificent size to grow to maximum size, then he attacks the tarasques.
 He absolutely obliterates the first tarasque
-- Bazzdos uses his magical knowledge and technical expertise to analyze the source code of the Mecha-Tarasque, allowing him to capture and tames it.
+- Bazzdos uses his magical knowledge and technical expertise to analyze the source code of the Mecha-Tarasque, allowing him to capture and tame it.
 - Bazzdos uses his ring of enlightenment to cast awaken on the Mecha-Tarasque.
 - The party seeks out Hephaestus in Olympus.
 Bazzdos wants to use Hephaestus as a forging mentor to elevate his skills.
 - Breezy-E gets really into some Ambrosia wine while in Olympus.
 Upon sharing it with the party they all gain a boon which empowers them further.